erinaldi/mm-qc-dl-supplemental/docs/mc/mc.md

 # Lattice Monte Carlo

-Markov Chain Monte Carlo integration of the lattice path integral
+Markov Chain Monte Carlo integration of the lattice path integral for the bosonic BMN matrix model with different gauge groups and couplings.
+We study the energy observable $E$ as a function of the lattice size $n_t$ and the temperature $T$ towards the continuum limit.

 Gauge groups: